tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 consistently simplify and improve the system.
 In general everything in TigerBeetle is deterministic, but here are some of the places where that determinism leads to big advantages:

-- Determinism greatly simplifies the implantation of a replicated state machine, as it reduces the problem of synchronizing mutable state to a much simpler problem of immutable append-only log synchronization.
+- Determinism greatly simplifies the implementation of a replicated state machine, as it reduces the problem of synchronizing mutable state to a much simpler problem of synchronizing immutable, append-only, hash-chained log.
 - Determinism allows for physical repair, as opposed to logical repair.
 Consider the case where a single byte of the storage of a particular LSM tree got corrupted.
 If the replicas only guarantee logical consistency, repairing this byte might entail re-transmitting an entire tree, which is